Searchbreed

 Shih Tzus need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their long coat requires daily attention to prevent matting.

-Toy breed. ~300-500 kcal/day.
+Toy breed.
+Calorie needs vary with size, age, neuter status, and activity; avoid overfeeding small portions.
 Dental and eye health are the main dietary considerations.
 Key nutrients to look for: dental support, omega-3, antioxidants.

 Shih Tzus are generally suitable for first-time owners with basic commitment.
 They're affectionate, playful, outgoing.
 Plan for consistent training from day one.